miracle2mk/Budget-Allocation-Application/README.md

-# React Budget Allocation App
+# Budget Allocation Application

 In this React Budget Allocation app, you will learn how to break down a UI into React components.
-You will become familiar with state using the Context API.
-Furthermore, you will explore actions, reducers, and the dispatch function.
-You will create a code file, save it, and edit it to make changes.

 ## Introduction